palloncino/functional-js/README.md

 ⚡️ Learning functional programming concepts by practical examples.
-These use cases might be overengineered for the task they have to achieve but in real-world scenarios, these technics are proven to be worthy.
+These use cases might be overengineered for the task they achieve, but in real-world scenarios, these technics are proven to be worthy.

 ## Currying